 All Unifi installation comes with 2 devices, an ONU and a wireless router.
-The ONU which is commonly known as the modem is non-user replaceable and it comes with a lifetime warranty by TM.
+The ONU or better known as the modem is non-user replaceable and it comes with a lifetime warranty by TM.
 You can only replace the wireless router.
 Not all wireless routers are compatible with Unifi as Unifi run on VLAN to deliver the internet connection and HyppTV service.

 Leave a comment below for any suggestions and feedback.
 You can click on the model name to read my review on the router.